jimbojw/karmarank/content/14-appendix.md

 The atomic unit of corporate currency.
 A narrative unit featuring you, as told by someone with Status.
 Stories yield karma and are weighted by the Status of the teller.

+**The Uncanny Valley of Alignment**

+The non-linear relationship between System Awareness and Organizational Alignment.

+* **Idealists** align because they believe the nobel lie.
+* **Burnouts** rebel because they reject the nobel lie.
+* **Optimizers** align because they subvert the nobel lie.

+**Full-Stack Human**

+The result of an engineer applying their system-design skills to social dynamics.
+An individual who can both build value (Technical CPU) and sell value (Social GPU emulation), giving them an asymmetric advantage over pure politicians.

 **KarmaRank**

 The implied iterative algorithm by which Karma ($K$) and Status ($S$) converge.
 That is, the outcome of calibration confers title and accolades, which are components of Status.
 Status is the realized effect of Karma validated by calibration.